 Nasrin Sotoudeh – a brave human rights lawyer, defender of women's rights, children's rights and journalists – symbolizes the Iranian regime's systematic pattern of persecution and prosecution.
 First imprisoned in 2010 sentenced to 11 years in prison – later released after three years due to international outcry – for defending the vulnerable, including those arrested during the Green Movement uprising, in 2009.
 The criminalization of her innocence continued more recently as she was, in Kafkaesque fashion, convicted in absentia on trumped up charges for her defense of the courageous women who took part in the Girls of Revolution Street protest unveiling in defiance of the compulsory hijab dress code.
 Since her imprisonment, Nasrin languishes in prison alongside the political prisoners she readily defended before becoming one herself.

 The imprisoned former Baha'i Leadership (Iran)

-There are currently close to 100 members of the peaceful Baha’i religious minority who are unjustly imprisoned in Iran.
+There are currently close to 100 members of the peaceful Baha’i religious minority who are unjustly persecuted, prosecuted, and ultimately imprisoned in both Iran.
 This abusive treatment – underpinned by violent repression and institutionalized discrimination – is part of a state-orchestrated program of discrimination vis-à-vis members of the Baha’i faith which treats them as non-citizens with no standing in society.
 Indeed, the seven appointed leaders of the Baha’i in Iran – known as the Yaran – were unjustly imprisoned in 2008 for peacefully exercising their right to freedom of religion and their community leadership roles.
 While six of the seven were released over the course of 2017 and 2018, Baha’is in Iran and their leaders continue to be targeted victims of Government rights abuses.